-Innovation Consulting for K-12 Schools
+Innovation Consulting for K-12 Schools & Districts

 Every time a new tool arrived in education, the best schools asked the same question: how do we use this to deepen the work we already believe in?

 They built the thinking environment first.
 Trained the teachers.
 Designed curriculum that builds judgment alongside capability.
 Then added the tools.
+The results?
+Students who don't just use AI.
+They direct it.

 The schools that skipped this step?
 40-60% of their makerspaces ended up underutilized.
 TechShop went bankrupt.
 Now AI is producing "slop" at the same rate laser cutters produced "crapjects."
 The pattern is predictable.
 So is the solution.